Our research- and evidence-based literacy and math intervention and instructional solutions are proven to increase student engagement and achievement.

 Featuring nationally recognized experts sharing the latest research in literacy instruction, this online professional development event is designed for preK to college educators interested in improving student success in reading and writing.

 Hosted by Voyager Sopris Learning®, the symposium is an annual gathering of distinguished experts addressing current topics in the field of literacy.
-Registration includes a Certificate of Attendance and a one-year license providing unlimited
+The live Literacy Symposium 2019 event took place July 8–9, but you can still access

 “Teacher expertise is the key to unlocking student potential: programs don’t teach students, teachers do.”